mozman/ezdxf/docs/source/tables/tables.rst

 .. class:: ViewportTable

     The viewport table stores the modelspace viewport configurations.
 A viewport configuration is a tiled view of multiple viewports or just one viewport.
     In contrast to other tables the viewport table can have multiple entries with the same name, because all viewport entries of a multi-viewport configuration are having the same name - the viewport configuration name.

-    The name of the actual displayed viewport configuration is ``'*ACTIVE'``.
+    The name of the actual displayed viewport configuration is "\*ACTIVE".

     Duplication of table entries is not supported: :meth:`duplicate_entry` raises :class:`NotImplementedError`

     .. automethod:: add